Category: Community Service

 Food Bank

-From time to time, Foodshare is given a matching grant that is open for a specific, short time.
-We try to alert members to these opportunities right away via email, because they are time-sensitive.
-Application of any such matching to our donations increases their value above 5Xs
+From time to time, Foodshare is given a matching grant, usually by foundations.
+We alert members to these opportunities right away via email, because they are always time-sensitive.
+Application of any such matching to Foodshare donations increases their value above 5Xs.

 Donations to Connecticut Foodshare